 - WDR can cause artifacts in the image. - WDR may not be available for all capture modes. - 1.
 Go to Video > Image > Wide dynamic range. - 2.
 Turn on WDR. - 3.
 Use the Local contrast slider to adjust the amount of WDR. - 4.
 Use the Tone mapping slider to adjust the amount of WDR. - 5.
+To set the amount of WDR, select Low, Medium or High from the WDR level list. - 6.
 If you still have problems, go to Exposure and adjust the Exposure zone to cover the area of interest.